Salton Sea: Modern formation

-In 1900, under governor James Budd, the California Development Company began construction of irrigation canals to divert water from the Colorado River into the Salton Sink, a dry lake bed.
-After construction of these irrigation canals, the Salton Sink became fertile for a time, allowing farmers to plant crops.
+In 1900, under Governor James Budd, the California Development Company began construction of irrigation canals to divert water from the Colorado River into the Salton Sink, a dry lake bed.
+After construction of these irrigation canals, the Salton Sink became fertile, allowing farmers to plant crops.

 Within two years, the Alamo Canal became filled with silt from the Colorado River.
 Engineers tried to alleviate the blockages to no avail.
+Imperial Valley farmers, under considerable financial stress, pressured the California Development Company to resolve the problem.
+Engineer Charles Rockwood, faced with bankruptcy and "after mature deliberation", directed the construction of a breach in the bank of the Colorado River approximately 4 mi south of the existing wooden headgates (the Chaffey Gate).

+The breach, known as the Lower Mexican Intake and constructed without headgates and without the permission of the Mexican authorities, allowed the Colorado River to flow unimpeded into the canal and then to Imperial Valley farms.
+Rockwood's action in ordering the breach was later described as a "blunder so serious as to be practically criminal."

 In 1905, heavy rainfall and snowmelt caused the Colorado River to swell, overrunning the third intake cut into the bank of the river and sending the flood into the Alamo Canal.
-The resulting flood poured down the canal, and down two former dry arroyos, the New River in the west, and the Alamo River in the east, each about 60 mi long.
+The resulting flood poured down the canal and down two formerly dry arroyos, the New River in the west and the Alamo River in the east, each about 60 mi long.
 Over about two years, these two newly created rivers carried the entire volume of the Colorado River into the Salton Sink.

 The Southern Pacific Railroad tried to stop the flooding by dumping earth into the canal's headgates area, but the effort was not fast enough, and the river eroded deeper and deeper into the dry desert sand of the Imperial Valley.
 A large waterfall formed as a result and began cutting rapidly upstream along the path of the Alamo Canal that now was occupied by the Colorado.
-This waterfall was initially 15 ft high, but grew to 80 ft high before the flow through the breach was stopped.
+This waterfall was initially 15 ft high but grew to 80 ft high before the flow through the breach was stopped.
 Originally, the waterfall was feared to recede upstream to the true main path of the Colorado, becoming up to 100 to 300 ft high, when it would be practically impossible to stop the flow.

-As the basin filled, the town of Salton, a Southern Pacific Railroad siding, the New Liverpool Salt Company facility and miniature railroad, and Torres-Martinez Native American land were submerged.
-The tribe's reservation now straddles the northern end of the lake.
-The sudden influx of water and the lack of any drainage from the basin resulted in the formation of the Salton Sea.
+As the basin filled, the town of Salton, a Southern Pacific Railroad siding, the New Liverpool Salt Company facility and miniature railroad, and Torres Martinez Desert Cahuilla Indian Reservation were submerged.
+Established in 1876, nearly half of the reservation was eventually flooded as the Indigenous people packed their belongings and headed into the mountains.
+The influx of water and the lack of any drainage from the basin resulted in the formation of the Salton Sea.
+On February 11, 1907, the breach was finally closed after substantial intervention by the Southern Pacific.